hiweller/colordistance/README.md

-# colordistance
+# colordistance 0.0.0.9000

-**Purpose**: Functions for quantifying the differences between colorful objects.
+**Purpose**: R package with functions for quantifying the differences between colorful objects.

 **Requirements**: R >= 3.3.2